seacode/gmacs/docs/bbrkc/bbrkc.md

 The mean weight-at-size ($w_\ell$) is defined in kg and the carapace length ($\ell$, CL) in mm.
-The mean weight-at-size used in all models is identical becuase the new option to provide a vector of weights at length is used (Figure \ref{fig:length-weight}).
+The mean weight-at-size used in all models is identical because the new option to provide a vector of weights at length is used (Figure \ref{fig:length-weight}).

 There are differences between immature and mature females hence the unusual